 Research in Special Collections and Archives

-The Special Collections & Archives Department is currently closed to in-person research due to COVID-19.
-We are still available to help with all research questions so please reach out to our staff at email@example.com or call (410) 337-6075.
+Special Collections & Archives is open by appointment only to Goucher College faculty, students, and staff due to COVID-19 restrictions.
+We are available to help with all research questions so please reach out to our staff at firstname.lastname@example.org or call (410) 337-6075.
 Assistance with using Special Collections and Archival materials is below.

 How to Locate Rare Books